NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 <m-unique-3>.zones.$CATZ 0 IN PTR example.org.
 ```

-where `<m-unique-N>` is a label that tags each record in the collection.
+where `<m-unique-N>` is a predictable label based on the member zone name,
+tagging each member zone in the collection.
+Typically, `<m-unique-N>` will be
+the output of a sufficiently strong hash function.
+[FIXME: Static algorithm?
+Or encode next to the version RR under $CATZ?]

+The predictability of the member node label is necessary for reliably handling
+orphaned catalog zones migrations (see (#orphanedmigrations)).
+Predictable
+labels further enable future use of catalog zone lookups based on the member
+zone name alone.
+[NOTE: In previous iterations, changing the member node label was used to indicate the need for a zone reset.
+The same can be achieved using the "epoch" property, see (#properties).]

+There is a small probability that unrelated records fall within the same RRSet.
 Nameservers MUST accept catalog zones even with those labels not really unique; they MAY warn the user in such case.
+[NOTE: NSEC3 relies on SHA-1 and suffers from the same problem, but apparently it is has not been an issue.]

 Having a large number of member zones in a single RRset may cause the RRset to be too large to be conveyed via DNS messages which make up a zone transfer.
 Having the zones uniquely tagged with the `<m-unique-N>` label ensures the list of member zones can be split over multiple DNS messages in a zone transfer.

-The `<m-unique-N>` label also enables the state for a zone to be reset. (see (#zonereset))
-As long as no zone state needs to be reset at the authoritative nameservers, the unique label associated with a zone SHOULD remain the same.

 The CLASS field of every RR in a catalog zone MUST be IN (1).